 - Brainstorm some ways to find 20-30 minds a day or a couple hours a week to pursue an interest.
 Is there anyone you can ask to babysit every Thursday night?
 Can you do a babysitting swap with another mom?
 Excuses are not allowed, find a way!

 - If you could travel anywhere, where would you go?
 Would you visit or live there permanently?

 - What do you love about being a sahm or a work-outside-the-home mom?
 Basically what do you love about your current work/life situation whatever that may look like for you?

 - Ditto what do you dislike about your work/life situation?

 - What mundane task do you hate the most?
 Brainstorm some ways to outsource this task.
-E.g. Consider a food box service like Hellofresh ($40 off using this link) or investing in a Roomba (that’s one of my dreams!) or asking your significant other to be in charge of laundry folding.
+E.g. Consider a food box service like Hellofresh (get a free week of meals using this link!) or investing in a Roomba (that’s one of my dreams!) or asking your significant other to be in charge of laundry folding.
 Perhaps you need a VA to help you answer emails.
 Stuff like that.

 - When are you most likely to send texts to your significant other?
 When you are happy or when you are struggling?
 Reflect on what kind of texts you are sending and what effect they might be having on your relationship.

 - Are you genuinely happy when your significant other or other close family/friend succeeds in life?
 Why or why not?

 - Do you ever feel jealous towards your significant other?
 What effect is that having on your relationship?